xinychen/transdim/README.md

 ### Model implementation

 In our experiments, we have implemented the machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
-So, if you want to evaluate these models, you could download and run these notebooks directly (prerequisite: **download the data sets** before evaluation).
+So, if you want to evaluate these models, please download and run these notebooks directly (prerequisite: **download the data sets** before evaluation).

 | Task     | Jupyter Notebook link | Gdata | Bdata | Hdata | Sdata | Ndata |
 | :---:    | :------------- | :------------: | :------------:  | :-----------: | :-----------: | :-------:|